Chapter 1: Cultural Relativism (see below)

 How cultural relativism sidetracked this effort towards the development of a successful relativistic theory is illustrated by the work of a well-known cultural relativist, David Schneider (1984).
 It provides an excellent example of how modern anthropological theory, in spite of the recognition of the problems with biological absolutism and the appreciation of culture’s significance to understanding human behavior, ended up in a dead end.
 The use of “natural” biological processes of reproduction in traditional kinship analysis was criticized by Schneider for being ethnocentric constructions.
 He saw that biological frameworks, rather than providing facts from an objective frame of reference were simply projections of western cultural ideas.
 Those with a biological framework, for example, see sexual reproduction as the core of the relationship and ignore the widespread distinction outside of the western world between marriage and the production of offspring.
 Marriage always involves a social relationship with a different function than determining genetic continuity and this relationship often lies at the core of the concept of marriage in many societies around the world.
 Thus, Schneider criticized analyses based upon a biological framework as a cultural bias of western social scientists inappropriate for examining social life in other cultures.
 This was an important contribution to kinship studies.

 Schneider’s critique of kinship had a significant impact upon the study of human social relationships and, in particular, gender studies.
 His attention to the importance of culture was widely acclaimed and many social scientists published research that emphasized the importance of culture in understanding human behavior.
 Unfortunately, Schneider’s failure to provide a relativistic alternative to western absolutistic notions was overlooked.
 Furthermore, the fact that the study of social behavior based upon the meanings, values, and standards from the culture under study sets up a privileged frame of reference was ignored.
-The result was the wide acceptance of a theoretical framework that is as detrimental to the development of an adequate modern anthropological theory as much as the Eurocentric reductionism Schneider so strongly criticized.
+The result was the development of a theoretical framework that is as detrimental to the development of an adequate modern anthropological theory as much as the Eurocentric reductionism Schneider so strongly criticized.

 Relativity has been successfully employed in physics in the measurement and description of reality for centuries.
 Since the time of Galileo, it has been recognized that the results of measurements are relative to the frame of reference of an observer.
 How this occurs can be illustrated by a simple example.
 On a boat moving parallel to a shore, the captain fires a bullet from the rear of the vessel that hits a target at the bow of the boat.
 A seaman onboard the vessel then measures the distance the bullet traveled.
 He finds that it is equal to the length of the vessel.
 At the same time, a scientist on shore with carefully calibrated instruments measures the distance the bullet traveled and notes that it is greater than the length of the vessel.
 Comparing their measurements afterwards, the scientist and seaman discover that they do not agree.
 The two conclusions: 1. the distance the bullet traveled is the length of the ship and 2. the distance the bullet traveled is greater than the length of the ship, will appear from the point of view of “objective” science to be contradictory.
 From this traditional non-relativistic view, only one conclusion can be the “true” one and “objective” observers will then try to determine which one is right and which one is wrong.